Info for Faculty & Staff

 - New faculty orientation in the fall

 - Orientation to the mentoring program for all participants

 - In-service training applying for grants, publishing in refereed journals, and excellence in teaching

 Complete the attached form and send to Dean's Office, School of Education, Mailcode 4624.
 For more information contact Dr. Saran Donahoo, Associate Dean and Professor, at (618) 453-7314, email@example.com.

-The utilization of LiveText, an electronic assessment system allows educational students the opportunity to develop electronic portfolios and submit assignments online.
-It allows a holistic framework for reflection upon the central issues of teaching and learning, aligned with reflective writing required of candidates at earlier levels in the Teacher Education Program.
+The utilization of LiveText, an electronic assessment system, allows educational students the opportunity to develop electronic portfolios and submit assignments online.
+It allows a holistic framework for reflection upon the central issues of teaching and learning, aligned with reflective writing required of candidates at earlier levels in the Teacher Education Programs.
 The portfolio involves process as well as a product; you will create a meaningful record of your performance during your course of study, during professional semester and to engage in ongoing reflection while applying your new teaching skills.